arpitgoyal-nickelfox/PaginationUIManager/README.md

 Usage
 ---------
 It's very simple to use PaginationUIManager.
-What all you need is just to create a variable of type **PaginationUIManager**.
+All you need is to create a variable of type **PaginationUIManager**.

     fileprivate var paginationUIManager: PaginationUIManager?